 - Self-mutilation.
 According to Applied Animal Behavior Science, this could include feather picking.

-If a lovebird shows the above symptoms, it may be lonely.
-The rumor that lovebirds can die of loneliness or a broken heart is a myth, but it’s not good for them to be alone for long.
+If a lovebird shows these symptoms, it may be lonely.
+The rumor that lovebirds can die of loneliness or a broken heart is a myth, but it’s damaging for them to be alone for long.

 Getting a second lovebird is the best way to resolve a parrot’s loneliness.
-If this isn’t possible, dedicate time to petting, talking to, and interacting with the lovebird every day for at least 2-4 hours.
+If this isn’t possible, dedicate several hours to petting, talking, and interacting with them.